zarr-developers/zarr-python/docs/tutorial.rst

            [42, 42, 42, ..., 42, 42, 42]], dtype=int32)
     >>> store.close()

-Note that there are some limitations on how Zip files can be used, because items within a Zip file cannot be updated in place.
+Note that there are some limitations on how ZIP archives can be used, because items within a ZIP archive cannot be updated in place.
 This means that data in the array should only be written once and write operations should be aligned with chunk boundaries.
-Note also that the ``close()`` method must be called after writing any data to the store, otherwise essential records will not be written to the underlying zip file.
+Note also that the ``close()`` method must be called after writing any data to the store, otherwise essential records will not be written to the underlying ZIP archive.

 Another storage alternative is the :class:`zarr.storage.DBMStore` class, added in Zarr version 2.2.
 This class allows any DBM-style database to be used for